ftlabs/suggestr/README.md

 ## Completed Todo tasks

+-   Add summary for how these suggestions were suggested (good AI practice)(which should also go in the non verbose response)
 -   Add a URL builder from main page
 -   inconsistent naming of fields in single/multi topic responses
 -   Use ‘non-overlapping’ rather than ‘non-matching’